nibi-lang/nibi/LANGUAGE.md

 Keyword: `fn`

-Functions do not implicitly capture anything from the environment.
-Everything must be passed to, or defined in the given function.

 All cells passed to a function will be done so by reference so they can modify any given item.